MicrosoftDocs/win32/desktop-src/xaml_diagnostics/ivisualtreeservice2-rendertargetbitmap.md

-﻿---
+---
-Description: 'Returns an image that represents the object described by handle, or returns an error if the object does not have or cannot provide such an image.' ms.assetid: 'BE5DA08C-46F9-44E1-89CD-85613DD3BDE4'
+Description: Returns an image that represents the object described by handle, or returns an error if the object does not have or cannot provide such an image. ms.assetid: BE5DA08C-46F9-44E1-89CD-85613DD3BDE4
-title: 'IVisualTreeService2::RenderTargetBitmap method'
+title: IVisualTreeService2RenderTargetBitmap method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IVisualTreeService2::RenderTargetBitmap method